 “You gave me a gift, our time together, one that I will cherish for the rest of my days.
 You told me it’s okay to say goodbye, reassuring me that you’ll always be a part of me, no matter where life takes me.”

-A star of the Bulls, Rose’s trajectory to one of the NBA’s top players was awe-inspiring as he had the skill and talent to go with his athleticism, causing serious problems for what ever defensive combinations was thrown his way.
+A star of the Bulls, Rose’s trajectory to one of the NBA’s top players was awe-inspiring as he had the skill and talent to go with his athleticism, causing serious problems for what ever defensive combinations were thrown his way.

 However, injuries were his kryptonite as it marred his career and hindered him from ever reaching the pinnacle of his talent.
 He ruptured his anterior cruciate ligament (ACL) during Game 1 of the first round of the playoffs in the 2011-12 season.